AmedeoB/quantum-optimization-performance/README.md

 Once setup your constants, simply run.

-**IMPORTANT:** _Despite the cure we applied developing this test code, it is not primary meant for public use, changin constants values may cause malfunctions_
+**IMPORTANT:** _Despite the cure we applied developing this test code, it is not primary meant for public use, changing constants values may cause malfunctions_